Plugin and Service

 This service endpoint will enable operations teams to understand toggle states.
 For practical requests, check the http file in our example CAP Server.

-Read Feature Toggles State
+Read Server State

 Example Request/Response